 - Here expend every installed driver and look for any driver with a yellow triangle mark.

-- May this one causing the issue and updating or reinstall the driver with the latest version will fix the problems for you.
+- May this one cause the issue and updating or reinstall the driver with the latest version will fix the problems for you.

 Right-click on the problematic driver and select update driver.
 Next, click on the search automatically for the updated driver and follow on-screen instructions to allow Windows to automatically download and install the latest driver.
 After complete, the install process restart windows to take effect the changes.

-If windows didn’t find any driver update, Then visit the device manufacturers website (Laptop users Dell, HP, Acer, Lenovo, ASUS etc and Desktop users visit motherboard manufacturers website ) look for the latest available driver, Download and save to local drive.
+If windows didn’t find any driver update, Then visit the device manufacturers website (Laptop users Dell, HP, Acer, Lenovo, ASUS etc and Desktop users visit the motherboard manufacturers’ website) look for the latest available driver, Download and save to local drive.

 Disable your dedicated graphics card